mqcomplab/bblean/README.md

 ## Overview

-If you find this work useful please cite the following articles:
+If you find this software useful please cite the following articles:

 - *BitBIRCH: efficient clustering of large molecular libraries*: https://doi.org/10.1039/D5DD00030K